riad40/cinema-booking-system/README.md

 # Project Context

-***cinema wave*** is a web application for a virtual cinema, the app affords two services to the customer the first one is the ability to view the latest news about movies theme. the seconde service is a booking system that allows the customer to reserve a ticket to watch a certain movie or show.
+***cinema wave*** is a web application for a virtual cinema, the app main service is a booking system that allows the customer to reserve a ticket to watch a certain movie or.

 well, the application has two sides one for the user side is just allows the customer to get the benefit of the application services.